Koh Kong (island): Sleeping

 The north end is controlled by the military, camping is allowed at your own risk on the 5th and 6th beaches and also at the military post in the village of Alatang.

 Wildlife

 Koh Kong Island is in the much larger Cardamom Rainforest Ecozone, and the island is covered in evergreen tropical rainforest, fed by the annual monsoon from the Gulf of Thailand.
 Mangroves cover some of the coastal areas and estuaries.

-The island is home to a number of mammals such as macaques, wild boar and indigenous squirrels, bird, such as horn-bills, mynah and small Psittaciformes.
+The island is home to a number of mammals such as macaques, wild boar and indigenous squirrels, bird, such as hornbills, mynah and small Psittaciformes.
 The entire eco-region of Koh Kong remains in a relatively original state and is home to a great variety of reptiles and amphibians, invertebrates, fungi and plants.
 Large areas of Koh Kong's eastern coast and the Bay of Koh Kong are engulfed in extensive mangrove forests, the basis for various aquatic and marine species.
 The giant moth Attacus atlas can be found on the island.